msaswata15/Ai-Companion/AI-Career-Companion/README.md

 - Automated job hunting and matching
 - Tailored resume and cover letter generation
 - Cheat sheet creation for technical interviews
-- Voice-based mock interview practice (with proctoring)
+- Voice-based mock interview practice (with Proctoring)

 All features are seamlessly integrated for a professional, user-friendly experience.